Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications

-\item[(1)] Consider the parabolic bundle $E$ in example \ref{key example}.
-We put a parabolic Higgs field $\phi=0$ on $E$.
-Thus for any homologically trivial sub-Higgs bundle $F$ of E, we have $\mu_{par}(F)< \mu_{par}(E)$, but $E$ is not a semistable parabolic Higgs bundle.
-So condition (\ref{Condition}) is also necessary in parabolic Higgs bundle case.
+\begin{rem} \quad \begin{itemize} \item[(1)] Consider the parabolic bundle \(E\) from Example~\ref{key example} equipped with the zero Higgs field \(\phi=0\).
+For every homologically trivial Higgs subbundle \(F\subset E\) one has \(\mu_{\mathrm{par}}(F) < \mu_{\mathrm{par}}(E)\); nevertheless, \(E\) itself is not a semistable parabolic Higgs bundle.
+Hence Condition~\ref{Condition} is also essential in the parabolic Higgs bundle setting.